Padmavat: Translations and adaptations

-The earliest known adaptation of Padmavat is Prem Nama' (1590) of Hansa Dakkani, a court poet of Ibrahm Shah of Bijapur Sultanate.
+The earliest known adaptation of Padmavat is Prem Nama (1590) of Hansa Dakkani, a court poet of Ibrahim Adil Shah II of Bijapur Sultanate.

 Twelve adaptations of Padmavat exist in Persian and Urdu.
 The most famous of these are Rat-Padam and Shama-wa-parwanah.
 The Rat-Padam (1618) of Mulla Abdul Shakur or Shaikh Shukrullah Bazmi of Gujarat follows the plot of Padmavat closely, but omits the Sufi symbolism for characters and events.
 The Shama-wa-parwanah (1658) of Aqil Khan Razi (a governor of Delhi under Aurangzeb) retains the Sufi symbolism.

 The Bengali epic Padmavati written in the 17th century by Alaol was influenced by this.
 It inspired a number of novels, plays and poems in 19th-century Bengali literature.
-It also had Bengali adaptations by Kshirode Prasad Vidyavinode in 1906 and Abanindranath Tagore in 1909.Padmavat is the ultimate source of Albert Roussel's opera Padmâvatî (1923).
+It also had Bengali adaptations by Kshirode Prasad Vidyavinode in 1906 and Abanindranath Tagore in 1909.

+Padmavat is the ultimate source of Albert Roussel's opera Padmâvatî (1923).

 One of the famous Burmese literatures, မင်းကုသနှင့်ပပဝတီ (Minkutha & Papawati) is a loose adaptation of the Padmavati story, being adapted into several versions of theater plays and books.

 Early cinematic adaptations include the Tamil film Chittoor Rani Padmini (1963) and the Hindi film Maharani Padmini (1964).
 Padmaavat (2018), a Bollywood Indian film directed by Sanjay Leela Bhansali, is based on the Padmavat.